-Pupils with SEN will be given access to the curriculum through the specialist SEN provision provided by the school as is necessary, as far as possible, taking into account the wishes of their parents and the needs of the individual.
-Every effort will be made to educate pupils with SEN alongside their peers in a mainstream classroom setting.
-Where this is not possible, the SENCO will consult with the child's parents for other flexible arrangements to be made.
-Regular training and learning opportunities for staff on the subject of SEN and SEN teaching are provided both in school.
-Staff members are kept up to date with teaching methods which will aid the progress of all pupils including those with SEN. In class provision and support are deployed effectively to ensure the curriculum is differentiated where necessary.
+Access to the curriculum, information and associated services of the individual.
+Every effort will be made to educate pupils with SEND alongside their peers in a mainstream classroom setting.
+Where this is not possible, the SENCo will consult with the child's parents for other flexible arrangements to be made.
+Regular training and learning opportunities for staff on the subject of SEND and SEND teaching are provided both in school.
+Staff members are kept up to date with teaching methods which will aid the progress of all pupils including those with SEND.
+In class provision and support are deployed effectively to ensure the curriculum is differentiated where necessary.
 We make sure that individual or group tuition is available where it is felt pupils would benefit from this provision.
 We set appropriate individual targets that motivate pupils to do their best, and celebrating achievements at all levels.